Elliptic zastava: Elliptic Coulomb branch of a quiver gauge theory

 \section{Elliptic Coulomb branch of a quiver gauge theory}

+In this section we discuss the elliptic analogue of the construction~\cite{bfn1} of the Coulomb branch of a gauge theory.
+This construction made use of equivariant Borel-Moore homology of a certain variety of triples, and we replace the Borel-Moore homology with its elliptic version.
 The results of this section are not used in the rest of the paper, and serve as a motivation only.
 We consider a quiver $Q=(Q_0,Q_1)$ with the set of vertices $Q_0$ and the set of arrows $Q_1$.
 We use the following notation for the Laurent series field and the Taylor series ring: $\bF=\BC\dprts{t}\supset\BC\dbkts{t}=\bO$.